 Key explains how it works.
 “We combine direct experience of wild places with psychotherapeutic processes.
 This leads to a wide range of responses, from bringing up personal psychological trauma to explorations of spirituality.
 We find that the issues that emerge naturally are usually those which most need to be worked with, to allow the participant to change”.

-When you ‘solo’, spend time on your own in the wilderness, you see how much culture colours our thinking.
+When you ‘solo’, and spend time on your own in the wilderness, you see how much culture colours our thinking.
 “For example”, challenges Watson “if I ask you to visualise ‘education’, I am pretty sure you’ll describe a classroom and a teacher.
 But is that the only or the best way to teach?”

 ‘Consumer psychology’ has meant we have come to think of ourselves as separate from, and superior to the rest of nature.
 “The aim is to get people into the wild so that they can experience themselves as part of an ecosystem.
 It doesn’t take long to realise we are nature”.